NREL Shares Insights for Alternative Fuel and Infrastructure Transportation Project Success

 Launching a new transportation project can be a daunting experience, especially when the stakes—and the likelihood of challenges—are high.
 With the release of two new guides, experts at the U.S. Department of Energy's (DOE) National Renewable Energy Laboratory (NREL) provide stakeholders such as fleet managers, state and local departments of transportation, and transportation planners with insights into anticipating, mitigating, or altogether avoiding common problems.

 As cities and states continue to explore mobility options, new fuel and vehicle adoption will play a large part in fulfilling that vision.
 These resources will be valuable in informing management practices and implementing new clean transportation projects successfully.
-The guides' findings were garnered from NREL's extensive interviews with project partners and nearly 50 coalitions within the DOE's Clean Cities program involved in past alternative fuel vehicle and infrastructure projects.
+The guides' findings were garnered from NREL's extensive interviews with project partners and nearly 50 coalitions within the DOE's Clean Cities and Communities program involved in past alternative fuel vehicle and infrastructure projects.
 The program strengthens the nation's energy and economic security by building partnerships to improve transportation energy efficiency and advance the use of affordable, domestic transportation fuels and technologies.

 While many fleets have already incorporated alternative fuels and advanced vehicles in their lineups, others are just now considering these options as a means of achieving fuel economy or sustainability goals, and reaping long-term return on investment.
 Knowing which option to choose, and where and how to get the job done right, is important.